itadinanta/itadinanta.github.io/about.md

 I have been [programming computers for a quarter of a century](/resources/curriculum_2015.pdf) and still learning and enjoying it.

+The rest of my household is populated by lovely lady [programmers](http://blog.doppioslash.com) and fluffy kittens.

 I can be found on:

 * [Facebook](https://facebook.com/norru)